AntonioLabinjan/VUE_BLOG/README.md

 - Delete posts, images and videos.
 - Like any type of posts using heart icon
 - Dislike any tipe of posts using thumbs down icon
+- Copy any text post using copy icon and paste it wherever
+- Open other social media platforms using designated buttons on the bottom of the page

 ## Getting Started